RkayG/iMuzic/README.md

 ## App Structure

 1. **recommendations.py:**
     - Contains the core functionality for fetching music recommendations using the Spotify API.
+It uaes the

 2. **requirements.txt:**
     - Lists the required Python packages.
 Install them using `pip install -r requirements.txt`.